King Island Australia

 island is Cape Wickham, with Cape Wickham Lighthouse and a shipwreck

 off the coast.
-King Island is surrounded by numerous shipwrecks.
+The island is surrounded by numerous shipwrecks.

 Eastern King Island Destinations